BraedonWooding/Porc/README.md

 > Proper macro support that is built into the parser rather than being external!

-> *WARNING* This language is extremely WIP don't expect anything to be working for a decent time (as a rough estimate from previous projects around 6k lines I would expect basic functionality it currently is sitting at around 3k) this is not including the time estimates for
+> *WARNING* This language is extremely WIP don't expect anything to be working for a decent time (as a rough estimate from previous compiler projects around 6k lines I would expect basic functionality it currently is sitting at around 3k) this is not including the time estimates for the byte code interpreter.

 Example of the scripting power;